South Africa's justice minister demands an explanation of the charges

 The miners' lawyers want their clients released by Sunday afternoon

-The government’s decision “has induced a sense of shock, panic and confusion within the members of the community and the general South African public,” said a statement from Justice Minister Jeffrey Radebe.
+The government’s decision “has induced a sense of shock, panic and confusion within the members of the community and the general South African public,” Justice Minister Jeffrey Radebe said in a statement.

 “It is therefore incumbent upon me to seek clarity on the basis upon which such a decision is taken in my capacity as minister of Justice and Constitutional Development,” Radebe said.

 The justice minister said “it is inconceivable” to suspect that the miners killed their colleagues and relatives.

 In the letter to Zuma, the legal firm of Maluleke, Msimang and Associates said the government’s decision to charge the miners with murder is “bizarre in the extreme,” state-run broadcaster SABC reported.

 “It is inconceivable that (you) can genuinely believe or even suspect that our clients murdered their own colleagues and in some cases, their own relatives,” the letter said.

 Authorities arrested the miners after a deadly clash with police August 16.

 Police spokesman Dennis Adrio said that some of those killed in the clash had gunshot wounds in their backs and that weapons were recovered at the scene.

 The fatal incident occurred after negotiations between striking miners and mining company Lonmin broke down and police decided to fence in the machete-armed miners with barbed wire, police said.